 Sustainable Warmth Funding

-The Sustainable Warmth Funding (SWF) scheme aims to raise the energy efficiency of low-income and low-energy performance homes (those with energy performance certificate (EPC) ratings of E, F, or G), helping reduce fuel poverty, phasing out high-carbon fossil fuel heating, and delivering progress towards the UK's commitment to net zero by 2050.
+The Sustainable Warmth Funding (SWF) scheme aims to raise the energy efficiency of low-income and low-energy performance homes (those with energy performance certificate (EPC) ratings of E, F, or G - limited funding is available for Band D properties), helping reduce fuel poverty, phasing out high-carbon fossil fuel heating, and delivering progress towards the UK's commitment to net zero by 2050.

 Funding is available to deliver a range of retrofit measures for eligible owner-occupied and privately rented properties.
 It is envisaged that for owner-occupied properties the improvements will be fully funded; private rented properties will need a contribution from the landlord of at least a third of the total cost capped at £5,000 per rented property.
 Private rented tenants should discuss this opportunity with your landlord before applying.

-Properties in the St Helens Borough Council area with a low energy efficiency rating (E, F and G) may be able to benefit from the scheme.
+Properties in the St Helens Borough Council area with a low-energy efficiency rating - E, F and G (a limited number of Band D properties are also eligible) - may be able to benefit from the scheme.
 Some of the improvements potentially available include:

 - Solid wall, cavity wall or loft insulation